ApsOps/porting-flumotion/_posts/2014-06-08-week3-progress.md

 {% endhighlight %}

+thaytan from \#gstreamer told me that it means some element is not setting up pads in the right order.
+It needs to set caps before sending the segment event.

 In week 4, I will fix this issue, run a complete test stream successfully and continue with porting of Audiotest producer.

 [run a test stream]: http://aps-sids.github.io/porting-flumotion/2014/06/06/run-a-test-stream/